mantidproject/mantid/docs/source/algorithms/FindPeaksMD-v1.rst

 Each peak created is placed in the output :ref:`PeaksWorkspace
 <PeaksWorkspace>` or :ref:`LeanElasticPeaksWorkspace
-<LeanElasticPeaksWorkspace>` (depending on the `OutputType`
+<LeanElasticPeaksWorkspace>` (depending on the `OutputType` option),
-option), which can be a new workspace or replace the old one.
+which can be a new workspace or replace the old one.
+If `OutputType` is the default `Automatic` then the output type will be PeakWorkspace unless the input workspace doesn't contain an experiment info in which case it will default to LeanElasticPeaksWorkspace.

 This algorithm works on a :ref:`MDHistoWorkspace <MDHistoWorkspace>` resulting from the :ref:`algm-BinMD` algorithm also.
 It works in the